 11.2) Athletes will not be penalized or black marked for withdrawing.
 It is understandable that circumstances change.

-11.3) We do however ask that you inform British Triathlon as soon as possible if you have been offered a place but know you will not be able to accept it, as we cannot offer roll down spots until you have officially withdrawn.
+11.3) We do however ask that you inform British Triathlon in writing as soon as possible if you have been offered a place but know you will not be able to accept it, as we cannot offer roll down spots until you have officially withdrawn.

 12.1) In very exceptional circumstances only, where one outstanding athlete dominates an age group by a very considerable margin, the Team Manager has discretion to base the percentages in that age group on the time of the second placed athlete rather than the winner of the age group, if it ensures parity across all three Qualification events.